zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

-## Deleting Configuration Data
+## Delete configuration data

-The edgecmd application can be used to delete configuration data from the Edge Data Store.
+You can use the edgecmd application to delete configuration data from Edge Data Store.
-To delete a configuration entry from a collection configuration (for example, 'HealthEndpoints' facet within the 'System' component) the user must specify the component ID, facet, and ID of the entry to remove followed by the 'delete' keyword.
+To delete a configuration entry from a collection configuration (for example, 'HealthEndpoints' facet within the 'System' component), you must specify the component ID, facet, and ID of the entry to remove followed by the 'delete' keyword.
 Example:
 ```bash
 edgecmd Configuration System HealthEndpoints Id=endpoint_1 delete
 ```

-To delete an entire configuration file, the user must specify the component ID and facet followed by the 'delete' keyword.
+To delete an entire configuration file, you must specify the component ID and facet followed by the 'delete' keyword.
 Example:
 ```bash
 edgecmd Configuration System HealthEndpoints delete